ipfs/ipfs-blog/src/_blog/shipyard-hello-world.md

 We're grateful to Protocol Labs, our anchor financial partner for 2024-2025, for its continued support.
 We’ve also secured significant commitments from other big3 web3 foundations in support of public goods funding to maintain IPFS and libp2p.
 We’re thankful as well to our early ecosystem supporters and patrons including CoopHive, Pinata, and Fission.

-We’re exploring multiple avenues for financial support, and in keeping with our new community collective approach, we’re thinking in public about what those avenues could be: public goods funding, community grants, or even token splits.
+We’re exploring multiple avenues for financial support, and in keeping with our new community collective approach, we’re thinking in public about what those avenues could be: public goods funding, community grants, commercial services, crypto-native funding, and more.

 **Our team is raising an additional $3 million in community contributions to sustain our work as technical stewards in 2024**.
 Here’s how you can support Shipyard: